fxbrartur/djangorest/README.md

 # Django REST Application

-Django REST APP which I use as "model/template" API for freelance store/ecommerce projects.
+Django REST API that I use as a "model/template" for beginning freelance store/ecommerce projects.

 ## Prerequisites